zhizhizhizhizhi/tp/docs/UserGuide.md

 #### <a name="exit"></a>3.4.2 Exit the program : `exit`

 Saves and exits the program.
+If this command is used during a quizzing round, the score up to that point will be saved.

 Format: `exit`